byu-cpe/ComputingBootCamp/website/_selfpaced/14a_pythonEnvs.md

 alias cde='conda deactivate'
 alias cel='conda env list'
 ```
-- With these, you would activate the above environment by typing `cac myenv`.
+- With these, you would activate the above environment by typing `cac condaenv`.

 ## Discussion of the `Conda` Approach
-- At this point you have not touched any system files, everything that has been installed is inside  `~/miniconda3/envs/myenv`.
+- At this point you have not touched any system files, everything that has been installed is inside  `~/miniconda3/envs/condaenv`.
 - Note that there is no need for a particular version of python to be already installed in `/usr/bin`.
 Conda installs a fresh copy from its repo.
 - It does not touch any system directories and so you need not use `sudo` or have any type of admin privileges.
 Useful for avoiding side effects in the rest of your system.
 Required for multi-user systems where you may not have admin privileges.
 - As a result, the environments it creates are a bit more isolated from one another and from the system than with `venv`.
 And, as said, `conda` can manage other things besides python packages.